2023 Best Allied Health Professions Schools in the Great Lakes Region

 Read full report on Allied Health Professions at Radiological Technologies University VT

-Read full report on Allied Health Professions at Lake Erie College
+Full Allied Health Professions at Lake Erie College Report

-Manchester University came in at #23 in this year’s edition of the Best Allied Health Professions Schools in the Great Lakes Region ranking.
-Located in the distant town of North Manchester, Manchester University is a private not-for-profit college with a small student population.
+Manchester University ranked #23 on this year’s Best Allied Health Professions Schools in the Great Lakes Region list.
+Located in the distant town of North Manchester, Manchester University is a private not-for-profit school with a small student population.

 Read full report on Allied Health Professions at Manchester University

-With a ranking of #25, Tri-Rivers Career Center did quite well on this year’s best schools for allied health professions students.
-Located in the town of Marion, Tri-Rivers Career Center is a public college with a small student population.
+Tri-Rivers Career Center landed the #25 spot in the 2023 rankings for the best allied health professions programs.
+Located in the distant town of Marion, Tri-Rivers Career Center is a public college with a small student population.

 Additional Noteworthy Schools